yyang9301/AHW/setupParams/README.md

 This folder contains the site lists and other background information necessary for the project.

-The folder "/old/" contains the information for the old, non-homogenised data received from SAWS before the homogenised data that is currently being used.

-The file "SACTN_site_list_v4.1.csv" contains all of the meta-data for the SACTN data.
+The file "SACTN_site_list.csv/.Rdata" contains all of the meta-data for the SACTN data used in this projet.

-The file "SAWS_site_list.csv" contains all of the meta-data for the homogenised SAWS data.
+The file "SACTN_analysis_period.Rdata" contains the first and last full years of data in each SACTN time series.
+These are used to determine the climatologies for calculating MHWs.